Conversion optimization and SEO have a rather symbiotic relationship — they rely on each other in order to function properly.

 While incorporating images can dramatically improve readability and decrease your bounce rate, they must also serve a purpose.
 Always keep these elements highly relevant.

 Determine whether a portion of your content is better served presented as an image.
-Mine your analytics for landing pages with higher bounce rates and see what opportunities are present to enhance the count with visuals.
+Search your analytics for landing pages with higher bounce rates and see what opportunities are present to enhance the count with visuals.